 Group counselling provides opportunities for people to explore what they want in their relationship with their partner.
 We study what has prevented us from having the type of relationship we want and ways to move away from abuse and towards respect.
 Group provides a friendly and supportive environment to share experiences and stories.
 When you feel ready, you will have the opportunity to share your story.

-Our groups are generally made up of 10-12 people and meet during the evenings from 5:30 – 7:30 pm).
-Groups run once a week for 16 weeks.
+Our group counselling sessions are generally made up of 10-12 people and meet during the evenings.
+Group counselling runs once a week for 10 weeks.

 A concluding part of our group for men who have used abuse and/or violence is to explore ways to heal and repair relationships.
 We talk about how men can take responsibility for healing and repair by apologizing to the person they have abused.
 The men write a composite letter of apology, using their own words, to see how they might apologize for having used abuse and/or violence in their relationship with their partner.
 Through this discussion, the men explore the components of a meaningful apology and practice putting an apology into their own words.